M-traces in (non-unimodular) pivotal categories: Right (alpha, beta) -Traces

 As we now explain, there is a natural notion of the dual of a right m-trace.
 If $I$ is a full subcategory of $\cat$, define its \emph{dual} $I^{*}$ to be the full subcategory with objects $I^*=\{V\in\Obj(\cat):V^*\in I\}$.
 It is straightforward to check if $I$ is a right (resp.\ left) ideal then $I^{*}$ is a left (resp.\ right) ideal.
 If $\mt$ is a right $(\lega,\legb)$-trace $\mt$ on $\ideal$, then given $V$ in $\ideal^{*}$ define $\mt^{*}_{V}: \Hom_{\cat}(V \otimes \legb^{*} , V \otimes \lega^{*}) \to \kk$ by

 where $\phi$ is the pivotal structure.
-In light of the following result we call $\mt^{*}$ the \emph{dual} of $\mt$.

-\begin{lemma} Let $\mt$ be a right $(\lega,\legb)$-trace $\mt$ on a right ideal, $\ideal$.
-Then $\mt^{*}$ is a left $(\legb^*,\lega^*)$-trace on the left ideal $\ideal^*$. \end{lemma} \begin{proof} This follows easily from the observing the left partial trace of the dual morphism is the dual of the right partial trace. \end{proof} One can analogously define the dual of a left m-trace on a left ideal $I$ and obtain a right m-trace on $I^{*}$.
-Furthermore, a straightforward check verifies that the dualizing a right or left m-trace twice yields the original right or left m-trace.
+In light of the following result we call $\mt^{*}$ the \emph{dual} of $\mt$. \begin{lemma} Let $\mt$ be a right $(\lega,\legb)$-trace $\mt$ on a right ideal, $\ideal$.
+Then $\mt^{*}$ is a left $(\legb^*,\lega^*)$-trace on the left ideal $\ideal^*$. \end{lemma} \begin{proof} To see that the family of linear forms $\mt^*_V$ in \eqref{eq:dual trace} is a left m-trace, we need to show that it satifies the left partial trace property and the $(\legb^*,\lega^*)$-cyclicity.